India can do a lot to help Bangladesh cope with issue of Rohingya refugees: Bangladeshi PM

 “She is like a sister, I can meet her whenever I want We have always had good relations,” the Bangladeshi prime minister said.

-During her stay, she will also call on President Droupadi Murmu and Vice President Jagdeep Dhankhar.

-On the first day of her state visit, External Affairs Minister S Jaishankar called on the Bangladesh Prime Minister.
+On the first day of her state visit, External Affairs Minister S Jaishankar called on the Bangladeshi prime minister.

 “Delighted to call on Prime Minister Sheikh Hasina of Bangladesh this evening.
 The warmth and frequency of our leadership level contacts is a testimony to our close neighbourly partnership,” Jaishankar tweeted.